thejohncotton/savvy-course-materials/Wk1Mod4.md

 ## CSS Layouts and Positioning

 Up until this point, we've worked only with single-column HTML documents.
 What if we want more complex layouts.
 Maybe a snazzy sidebar, like this?
+And what about a drop-down menus in the navigation bar?

 ![2-column layout](http://reactorprep.herokuapp.com/assets/images/2-column-layout.jpg)

 The layout above is a very common layout for blogs... much like the blog that we've made for our Portfolio Project.
-Let's give it a go!
+In this module, we'll handle basic top-to-bottom positioning, and we'll introduce the grid system in the next module to handle the sidebar!

 ---